-To effectively triage our patients due to the COVID-19 outbreak, you are only able to book telephone appointments with a GP online, not face-to-face GP appointments, at this time.
+Due to the COVID-19 outbreak, you can only book telephone appointments with a GP online at the moment, not face-to-face GP appointments.
 Select an appropriate appointment time and then the GP will call you.
 Do not come into the surgery for a GP appointment booked online at this time.

 What are the rules on self-isolating?